 - The regular and comprehensive backup of all data in the online shop, if necessary the restoring of old statuses after failures or unsuccessful updates.
 Raidboxes helps you here with an integrated solution.

 - The control and management of data, texts, and images for products, stock levels, delivery times, product links for bundles and cross-selling etc.

-- Ongoing review: What new legal framework conditions exist that require not only the technical basis, but also all content, designations, prices, taxes and other information to be adapted?
+- Ongoing review: What new legal framework conditions exist that require not only the technical basis, but also all content, designations, charges, taxes and other information to be adapted?

 A note on the last point above: In Europe, the legal frameworks for eCommerce change very frequently.
 The resulting work must be carried out promptly to minimize the risk of a legal warning.

-Tip: Minimise effort and risk with a test environment
+Tip: Minimize effort and risk with a test environment

 Online shop outsourcing

 WooCommerce Costs for your online shop

 Without knowing a project in detail, it is only possible to make a rough estimate of the costs for setting up and running a WooCommerce shop.
 These depend on numerous factors for each shop system.
 To name just a few:

 - Do you already have a technical infrastructure such as domain, WordPress hosting but also third-party systems for accounting, shipping or customer management?
 Does this still need to be expanded?